Castaway (book): Synopsis

-Then, salvation comes in the form of natives from the neighbouring island of Badu Island, Queensland, who find the castaways and nurture them back, helped by occasionally passing white nurses.
+Then, salvation comes in the form of natives from the neighbouring Badu Island, Queensland, who find the castaways and nurture them back, helped by occasionally passing white nurses.
 Irvine and Kingsland regain their strength and health; Irvine's abdominal problems are due to inflammation caused by the IUD, not pregnancy.
 She has it extracted, and after recovering, the two are treated as honoured guests.
 They are invited to several tribal ceremonies and get a deep insight in their culture.
 Kingsland establishes himself as a fine addition because he is able to fix many of their technical and electrical devices.
 He thrives on his new usefulness, and Irvine finds herself courted by young Badu islanders, offers which she politely declines.
 Feeling proud of Kingsland, Irvine makes a fateful decision.
 Feeling her libido return and now willing to fulfill Kingsland the one wish she has denied him, she equips herself with condoms and seduces him.
 They start a fulfilling, but awkward, sexual relationship; both enjoy the new quality of their marriage, but Irvine makes clear that she will leave him at the end of the year, as they had planned.
 She feels that life has more to offer than being the wife of a castaway mechanic, and Kingsland accepts with a heavy heart, stating she is still too young to waste her dreams.
 They spend their last days together at Tuin Island, and when she flies away to the UK, Irvine feels both sadness and relief.

 Years later, Irvine stated she liked Kingsland, but hated being forced to marry him because the Queensland government demanded it.
 She also states that she would not do it again the same way, but it was an invaluable experience.